Meet The Creator: Amaan Stewart

 At the time, my mother was going to Teachers College at Columbia so it was like a weird juxtaposition to be a part of.
 And recently when I came back for college [New York University], I had travelled up to Washington Heights and I didn’t even know that Columbia was even extending that far up town, cause I think they have one of those hospitals up there.
 So even considering the different areas now around the hospital it was so incredible for me to see.
 And it was so disheartening at the same time.

 So my relationship with the subject matter has always been a complex one for me.

 I have really appreciated going through the history and seeing the historical context unfold and how it precipitated into now, just having a better understanding of everything has been really grounding for me.

-[Tricia]: Yeah, when you were talking about Columbia, it brought me back to the times that I have run around West Philadelphia, and always thinking like what is happening, this is so strange.
+[Tricia]: Yeah, when you were talking about Columbia, it brought me back to the times that I have run around West Philadelphia, and always thinking like

 I had that same feeling that you had when you are going deep, deep into a place and thinking there is no way that this college is going to be able to extend so far, and yet, I saw a plaque of Penn and it is this development property.

 And I just thought, this is never going to end.

 So, I was wondering if you could talk about your family.
 You talk with your grandmother and I feel like that conversation really brought in such an intimate look into effects of penntrification.
 So how did that conversation feel like for you, do you feel like you learned more about your grandmother and your personal history?

 [Amaan]: Talking to my grandmother, having this opportunity with her, made me feel closer to her, and appreciate her more.
 I was able to have this really intimate conversation with her and she really appreciated me talking with her because it was really such a good time for her that she loved a lot.

 She really puts Philadelphia very close to her heart.